 Jeffrey Carr has been an internationally-known cybersecurity adviser, author, and researcher since 2006.
 He invented REDACT, the world’s first global R&D database and search engine to assist companies in identifying which intellectual property is of value to foreign governments.
-He is the founder and organizer of Suits & Spooks, a “collision” event to discuss hard challenges in the national security space.
+He is the founder and organizer of Suits & Spooks (now Safe House Global), a “collision” event to discuss hard challenges in the national security space.

-Jeffrey has provided cyber intelligence briefings to the CIA’s Open Source Center, the DIA, the FBI, and the Chief of Naval Operations Strategic Study Group.
+Jeffrey has contracted with the CIA’s Open Source Center’s Eurasia Desk as a Russia SME (2010), and has provided cyber intelligence briefings to the DIA, the FBI, and the Chief of Naval Operations Strategic Study Group.
 He has been a frequent lecturer at the U.S. Air Force Institute of Technology and the U.S. Army War College, and was a technical peer reviewer for Tallinn 2.0, the second edition of the Tallinn Manual on the International Law Applicable To Cyber Operations.

 Jeffrey’s book ‘Inside Cyber Warfare: Mapping the Cyber Underworld” has been published in two editions (2009 and 2011) by O’Reilly Media and continues to be used as a textbook in many university and military academy classrooms.
 Jeffrey is honored to be a Ponemon Research Distinguished Fellow, and a WikiStrat senior analyst.